brittonlaroche/realm-IOT/README.md

 # Realm IOT

 ## Overview
-MongoDB Realm sync is a powerful tool that has now been brought to the world of IOT usecases.
-In this example we use a DHT11 sensor and a Raspbery Pi to send temperature and humidity data from a delivery truck as part of solution to a cold chain logistics problem.
+MongoDB Realm sync is a powerful tool that has now been brought to the world of IOT use cases.
+In this example we use a DHT11 sensor and a Raspberry Pi to send temperature and humidity data from a delivery truck as part of a solution to a cold chain logistics problem.

 |Video|
 |---------------------------|